hannesdatta/course-dprep/content/docs/exam/examplequestions.md

 Dear (name of student),

 Tilburg University is on its way to not only publish papers, but also the code that generated the results.
 That’s extremely important for open science - i.e., allowing others to reproduce findings.
 In the attachment (download here), I’m sending you the code of my empirical project.
-Admittedly, it’s not very well structured (e.g., directory structures are absent), but at least I have a common R file (“run.R”) that ties all the parts together.
+Admittedly, it’s not very well structured (e.g., directory structures are absent), but at least I have a common R file ([run.R](https://github.com/hannesdatta/course-dprep/blob/master/content/docs/modules/week5/tutorial/run_antwerp.R)) that ties all the parts together.

-Can you apply your learnings from dPrep on this repository (e.g., http://127.0.0.1:1313/docs/tutorials/make-tutorial/)?
-Your deliverable is just a link to a (private!)
-GitHub repository.
+Starting from `run.R`, can you apply your learnings from dPrep, and submit a link to a new repository in which you...

 - Create a proper directory structure (e.g., pipeline stages, see `run.R` for some ideas),
 - Separate source code from generated files,
-- Have a proper readme at the repository,
+- Have a proper readme at the repository (in an `.md` file),
 - Ignore files that should not be versioned using .gitignore, and
 - remove `run.R` and replace it by a proper makefile for this project.

 I really look forward seeing your work.
-Please work in a private GitHub repository, and add me (username: hannesdatta) as your collaborator so I can see your code.
+Your deliverable is just a link to a (private!)
+GitHub repository, provided in the answer box below.

 {{< /hint >}}